 - Sign the petition above urging Ambassador Cui Tiankai to call for a ban on dog and cat meat.
-Also send him a letter in the mail at the Chinese Embassy in Washington, D.C.
-Use the text in the petition as an example.
+You can also send him a letter in the mail to the Chinese Embassy in Washington, D.C., using the sample text in the petition above as an example.

 Mail your letter to the following address:

 3505 International Pl N.W

 Email: firstname.lastname@example.org (Note: emails are not always delivered; postal mail is more reliable)

 2. Make a donation today to keep LCA undercover investigators in the field to put an end to China’s dog meat trade.